ooni/probe-desktop/Readme.md

 On linux, you should copy `ooni` into `bin/linux_x64/ooni`.

+You should also put a working `cert.pem` file inside of `bin/cert.pem`.

+On macOS you can usually find one in `/etc/ssl/cert.pem`

+On linux you can find it in `/etc/ssl/certs/ca-certificates.crt` (be sure to rename it to `cert.pem`).

 ## Usage

 To build and run a development mode electron instance run: